effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ### Tracing
 A trace records past samples used by an algorithm.
 The trace also controls where the algorithm draws samples from in the next iterations.
-Constructing traces is possible by handling the effect `Sample`, not with the default handler, but one that draws new samples and records them in a trace.
+Constructing traces is possible by handling the effect `sample`, not with the default handler, but one that draws new samples and records them in a trace.

 ```
 def handleTracing[R] { program: () => R / sample }: (R, Trace) / sample = {